Skip to main content

 Laurence (also spelt Lawrence) was a Christian believer who lived from 225 until 258.
 He died a "martyr" - this means that he died for his Christian faith and way of life.

 By the mid-200s, the Christian community at Rome was already 200 years old.
 Arguably, it was in the 40s of the Christian era that it began - just 10-15 years after Christ rose from the dead.
-Shortly after it began, this church would have been impacted by the decree by the Emperor Claudius, expelling all Jews from the capital.
-We meet two such Jewish Christians in the book of Acts - Priscilla and Aquila.
-When the Apostle Paul, then at Corinth, penned his epistle to the Romans (approx. the year 57), there was an established congregation of both Jews and non-Jews at Rome.
+Shortly after it began, this church would have been impacted by the decree by the Emperor Claudius, expelling all Jews from the capital; we meet two such Jewish Christians in the book of Acts - Priscilla and Aquila.
+When the Apostle Paul, then at Corinth, penned his epistle to the Romans (approx. the year 57), there both Jews and non-Jews in the well-established Christian community at Rome.

 When Sixtus succeeded Stephen I as bishop of Rome in 257, he made Laurence, aged 32, a deacon, which meant he was responsible for the practical side of church life, in particular managing the finances of the church.
 Laurence served as "archdeacon" (leading deacon) - one of a team of seven deacons with responsibility for the whole church at Rome which would have numbered thousands if not more at the time.